Verizon Collections

 Your Rights When Dealing with Verizon Collections

-• Verizon Collections may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Verizon Collections cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Verizon Collections must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Verizon Collections must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Verizon Collections cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Verizon Collections cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Verizon Collections From Your Credit Report Today!

-If you’re looking for a reputable credit repair company to help you with Verizon collections and repair your credit, consider working with Lexington Law.
+If you’re looking for a reputable credit repair company to help you with Verizon collections and repair your credit, consider working with Credit Saint.